gvwilson/thirdbit/src/fiction/iffy/index.md

 The raccoon didn't resist when she took the tube, flipped it end for end, and screwed it into the trio that had already been assembled.
-Wordlessly it handed her a second one, then a third.
+It handed her a second one and then a third.

 Suddenly the design was there in her head, fully formed.